START YOUR APPLICATION

-At the Johnson & Wales University College of Online Education, we take the guesswork out of how to apply for college.
+At the Johnson & Wales University College of Professional Studies, we take the guesswork out of how to apply for college.
 Just follow the simple steps below to complete your undergraduate application.
 If you have any questions along the way, our undergraduate admissions staff is more than happy to help.

-All of JWU Online undergraduate degree programs require either having earned college credit or two years of full-time work experience beyond date of high school completion prior to admission.
-Go to the Undergraduate Degrees page, click the program you're interested in, and review your program’s complete admission and course information.
-In addition, it’s a good idea to check the JWU College of Online Education’s Computer & Browser Requirements to ensure that you can fully participate in online learning at JWU.
+Go to the Undergraduate Degrees page, click the program you’re interested in, and review your program’s complete admission and course information.
+In addition, it’s a good idea to check the Computer & Browser Requirements to ensure that you can fully participate in online learning at JWU.

 Contact us at [email protected] or 1-855-JWU-1881 if you have any questions regarding the prerequisites required for admission.